 Where urgent action is required between scheduled meetings of the Academic Board, the Chair may opt to either call a special meeting or circulate business out of session by means of a flying minute.
-Resolutions agreed by flying minute will be reported to the next Academic Board meeting.
+Resolutions agreed by flying minute are reported to the next Academic Board meeting.

-If the Chair forms the view that there is not sufficient time to circulate business out of session, the Chair is authorised to act on behalf of the Academic Board between meetings in consultation with the CEO/President and DVC (Learning and Teaching).
+If the Chair forms the view that there is not sufficient time to circulate business out of session, the Chair is authorised to act on behalf of the Academic Board between meetings in consultation with the President and DVC (Learning and Teaching).
 Decisions and actions undertaken in this way will be reported to the next Academic Board meeting.

 The secretary is nominated by the DVC (Learning and Teaching) who is responsible for secretariat support.
-Papers will normally be available at least seven days in advance of a meeting.
-Draft minutes will normally be available within seven days of a given meeting.
+Papers are normally available at least seven days in advance of a meeting.
+Draft minutes are normally available within seven days of a given meeting.
 Unconfirmed minutes will be distributed to members thereafter for approval at the next meeting.